Charles III, Duke of Bourbon: Two lawsuits

 Bourbon made a visit to the court in Paris with bundles of paper around this time.

 The parlement first issued an ambiguously worded arrêt (decree) in the matter of the inheritance dispute.
 The body had often expressed its disquiet at the way the case was being handled.
 From the end of February 1523, the case was adjourned.

 The case was again adjourned for the Autumn on 6 August 1523, the parlement keen to avoid the case being prejudiced by the crisis of the kingdom.
 Then, on 30 August, the parlement likely ruled for the sequestering of his property, despite what Hamon describes as "obvious reluctance".
 The historian Roger Doucet was unable to explain why the parlement changed its tune and caved to the interests of Louise in this manner.
-Knecht suggests it may have been a result of her having being declared regent of the kingdom on 12 August.
+Knecht suggests it may have been a result of her having been declared regent of the kingdom on 12 August.
 By this means, the revenues of the Bourbon lands were granted to the crown for an indeterminate length of time.
 The decision itself does not survive, but it is referenced in several contemporary sources.
 As to the reason it does not survive, Knecht proffers two possible explanations, either it was not registered as a form of protest against the pressure being exerted on the court by the crown, or it was registered via a lost secret register.
 This decision of the parlement was a godsend to Francis, as it allowed him to take advantage of the duc de Bourbon's revenues, at a sensitive time for royal cash-flow.

 In a remonstrance made several years later, on 10 April 1525 during the regency of Louise, the crown was urged not to interfere with the judgements and rulings of the court and that confiscations not validated by the court should be reversed.
 David-Chapy sees this as a thinly disguised rebuke of the way that Bourbon's lands had been sequestered in 1523.